lerna-lite/lerna-lite/packages/version/README.md

 #### Notes for each client:

-> `npm` users: we recommend having npm client verion >=8.5.0 installed with npm workspaces, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with version < 8.5.0 which would require an extra negative step of file renaming.
-Also note that requiring >= 8.5.0 might become an actual minimal requirement in a future release.
+> `npm` users: we recommend having npm client version >=8.5.0 installed, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with version < 8.5.0 which would require an extra negative step of lock file renaming.
+Also note that requiring >=8.5.0 might become an actual minimal requirement in a future release.

 > `pnpm`/`yarn` users: we recommend using the `workspace:` protocol since it will prefer local dependencies and will make it less likely to fetch packages accidentally from the registry (refer to version with [`workspace:` protocol](#workspace-protocol)).